ethicalabs-ai/completionist/README.md

 This tool's functionality will be expanded in the near future to support different tasks.

-The plan to add subcommands to handle various scenarios, such as generating datasets for DPO training, performing dataset cleanup, or translating text.
+The plan is to add subcommands to handle various scenarios, such as generating datasets for DPO training, performing dataset cleanup, or translating text.